risksrobots/stock_clustering/README.md

 3. Then run `nn_test.ipynb` notebook to deserialize neural network feature encoders
 4. After that goes the main part: `pipeline.ipynb` does the main stuff and clusters the data
 5. As a final step `portfolio.ipynb` calculates financial portfolio by clusters provided

+#### Explicit clarification of the fact
+That finviz module was used a pre-written code and was not implemented by our team